 Delicious Philly Cheesesteak

-Featured in Delicious Main Course Recipes for Every Occasion.
+Category: Delicious Main Course Recipes for Every Occasion

 Classic Philly Cheesesteak packed with flavorful ribeye, cheese, and caramelized onions.
 Quick and makes 4 servings.
 Ideal comfort food dinner.